 Get Speciality Food magazine delivered to your inbox FREEGet your free copy

-While the home cooking trend took off, purchases of prepared food slumped and many fine food retailers were forced to shut their cafés.
+While the home cooking food trend took off, purchases of prepared food slumped and many fine food retailers were forced to shut their cafés.
 However, today, with the vaccine rollout programme well underway and restrictions easing, Lumina is expecting a swift revival for the sector, predicting it will reach a value of £22.6bn by 2024.
 Waitrose’s recent sales figures certainly back up this trend, with the retailer having recorded a 213% rise in sales of picnic and food to go products in March compared to the same time last year.

 Delis and food halls can jump on this trend by creating new ranges that are targeted at consumers who are looking to socialise outdoors with their friends or family.
 For example, Katie says, “Restaurant and fast food brands including Megan’s and German Doner Kebab have developed takeaway-focused boxed offerings that are ideal for outdoor consumption.
 Retailers including Morrisons have also launched picnic-specific lines; however, more can be done to target this occasion including special messaging on-site and in-store and through offers.”

-Shane Godwin, managing director at Macknade, knew that outdoor spaces posed an opportunity long before Covid-19 made them mandatory.
+Shane Godwin, managing director at Macknade, knew that outdoor spaces posed an opportunity long before the coronavirus pandemic made them mandatory.
 “Here at Macknade Faversham, we saw an opportunity before the pandemic to make good use of our outdoor space and really make it into a hub for enjoying food with friends in an informal and relaxed space,” he explains.
 “So over the last year we have developed this area of the business and formed good relationships with some hand-picked vendors who have set up home here and done a fantastic job providing takeaway delights during lockdown,” Shane says.
 However, the importance of this space is even more pronounced post-lockdown.
 “As restrictions begin to lift, this area is already proving to be a great place to hang out, and being outdoors it is one of the safest places to socialise as we all start to venture out again.”

 The revival of food to go will also see the return of essential community spaces like these, giving retailers an opportunity to help their area flourish.
 Shane continues, “Macknade creates spaces and experiences that bring communities together around a shared love of food and drink, and we have been thrilled to see friends and families once again enjoying outdoor dining with us and look forward to a summer where we can provide the space and good food for reunions, celebrations, long-awaited catch ups or just coffee with a friend.”